2023 Solar Incentives Guide for University Park, NM - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: Solar rebates might be provided by your local utility company, or by your county or state.
-These rebates are essentially cash back that is applied after you pay for solar panels and before tax credits are calculated.
+- Rebates: Solar rebates might be offered by your local utility company, or by your state or county.
+These rebates work as cash back that is applied after your purchase of solar panels and before tax credits are calculated.

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-The credit initially covered 30% of the total cost — for panels, accessories, equipment and labor — although the percentage may range from 26-30%, depending on when your solar system was installed.
-There is no cap on the amount you can claim.
+The ITC can be applied to solar systems installed after January 1, 2006 and allows you to deduct from your taxes a percentage of the total cost of solar panels, accessories, equipment and labor.
+This credit can apply towards a solar panel system installed on a primary or secondary residence that you own in the United States.
+The original claim amount was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+There is no maximum claim amount.

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now dubbed the Clean Energy Credit.
-The Clean Energy Credit has increased the current credit up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
-At this point, the credit percentage will see a slight decrease annually until the end of the program in 2035.
-Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
+The Clean Energy Credit runs until 2035.
+Solar installation projects started after January 1, 2022 and completed by the end of 2032 may qualify for a 30% tax credit; the amount will be decreased slightly on a yearly basis until the end of the current program.
+Starting in 2023, it will also be easier to get credits for energy storage systems with the new act.

-More information about the new Inflation Reduction Act can be found here.
-Your local University Park solar panel company can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local University Park solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives